colton gill portrait baby toddler teen collage-w

 School

-In Grade 7, Colton also had a nurse who attended school with him full time.
+Starting in grade 7, Colton also was joined by a nurse who attended school with him full time.
 Actually the way the system worked, he had a team of nurses who attended with him on a rotating basis.
 This was alongside his EAs.
 His team was growing!

-He was blessed to have a special friend a year older than him, Kyle Woods, who from the time they were in a shared grade 2/3 class, would look for ways to hang out with Colton. (sometimes hijacking him from his EAs at recess to go play with the other kids).
+He was blessed to have a special friend a year older than him, Kyle Woods, who from the time they were in a shared grade 2/3 class, would look for ways to hang out with Colton, sometimes even hijacking him from his EAs at recess to go play games with the other students.

-When Colton graduated grade 8 — a huge milestone that very few Late Infantile NCL children get to experience, Kyle came back from high school to bring Colton to the Grade 8 Grad dance.
-(No parents allowed after the first dance).
-The coolest part of the evening was looking in through the doors as Kyle and Colton disappeared into the darkness and loud music — into a throng of beautiful grade 8 girls in prom dresses, and seeing the flashes of all the cell phones as the photos were being captured of the friends.
+When Colton graduated grade 8 — a huge milestone that very few Late Infantile NCL children get to experience, Kyle came back from high school to bring Colton to the Grade 8 Grad dance (no parents allowed after the first dance).
+His Mom said the coolest part of the evening was looking in through the doors as Kyle and Colton disappeared into the darkness and loud music — into a throng of beautiful grade 8 girls in prom dresses, and seeing the flashes of all the cell phones as photos were being captured of the friends.
 It was the best night of Colton’s life.

 colton gill school award, friends and dance, standing, parents

 Colton (and his family) donated an Inukshuk figure which sits in Carling’s garden at the side of Charles Beaudoin school, as a tribute to the importance of people whose paths we cross.
-A gift to all his friends at CRB.
+A gift to all his friends at CRB and his graduating class.

-When Colton went to high school, at Robert Bateman in Burlington, the structure was such that he was not allowed to attend regular classes.
-They have a Centre for Special Needs Kids, with extensive support, and provisions for an awesome EA and Colton’s nurses.
-It was good in many ways for Colton, who needed the extra support, but a shock to him as well — after spending 9 years in a system with his peers who were healthy “regular” students.
+When Colton went to high school, at Robert Bateman in Burlington, he was not allowed to attend regular classes.
+“The Centre” was the area within the school for special needs students which offered specialized support.
+Colton had an awesome full time EA and also the support of his nursing team with him at all times.
+It was good in many ways for Colton, who needed the extra support, but also a challenging adjustment, as he had just come from 9 years in a mainstream classroom setting.

-So we did what every high school student does if they want to make friends and meet people.
-Colton joined a club.
-We picked Youth In Action — as it was a student advocacy group, dedicated to helping causes around the world.
+In this new situation, Colton did what any high school student does if they want to make friends and meet people.
+He joined a club.
+Youth In Action was selected, as it was a student advocacy group, dedicated to helping causes around the world.
 Perfect!
-Colton (and Mom) would attend after school one day a week, and enjoyed the small roles Colton was assigned — to collect money for donations month, ask for support from local mall retailers for the Fashion show, and help count money from the fundraising ventures.
-(Colton did this hand over hand)… Just being part of it made Colton feel good.
-The fact that everyone just let Colton blend in, was even better.
+Colton (and Mom) would attend after school one day a week, and enjoyed the small roles Colton was assigned — to collect money from several classes, for donations month, visit the local mall to get support from local mall retailers for the Youth in Action Fashion show, and help count money from the fundraising ventures (Colton did this hand over hand).
+Just being part of a group made Colton feel good.
+The fact that the whole Youth in Action team just let Colton blend in was even better.

 In high school, we discovered that Colton also had a love of art.
 His favourite was painting (hand over hand).
-What a beautiful Christmas gift we received in 2012.
-A reproduction of Monet’s “Chinese Bridge Over Water” done on 4 canvases.
+Colton created a fantastic family Christmas gift in 2012: A reproduction of Monet’s “Chinese Bridge Over Water” done on 4 canvases.
 Beautiful!

 It was very heartwarming in 2013 when Robert Bateman High School introduced the Colton Gill memorial award, to acknowledge a student(s) who show outstanding leadership though inclusion.